 - Empty bedroom of existing furniture

 - Attempt to have carpets cleaned and/or rip out disgusting carpet & install hardwood – we’re leaning toward the latter

 - Mount tv

 - Style & accessorize room

 So there you have it.
 What do you think?
 Should we try to salvage the carpet or just take the hit & install hardwood like we originally wanted?
 Anyone out there have a good recommendation on carpet cleaners in the GTA??
-Let us know in the comments!
+We’ve had friends who recommend the oriental rug cleaning company in Chicago, IL, but Let us know in the comments!

 Disclosure: This post contains affiliate links.
 By purchasing through our links, you are directly supporting our blog and the companies that help us make the Dreamhouse possible.
 So thanks!